Download our FREE smartphone app today!

 Thank-you for taking the time to visit the Special Educational Needs and Disabilities (SEND) section of our website.
 You will find detailed provision maps of what Chobham Academy can offer for your child, depending on their needs and the support they require.
 You can also find questions from current Chobham parents and students.
 If you have any additional questions, concerns or worries, please do not hesitate to contact a member of the SEN team.

-The Inclusion team consists of Simon Carrasco, Assistant Principal responsible for SEN and Behaviour, and Kevado Warmington-shiell.
+The Inclusion team consists of Tinus Stander, Assistant Principal responsible for Behaviour and Inclusion, and Kevado Warmington-Shiell.

 Contact details: 02037476060